 “Hey Veronica, who’s that in the photo with you?”

-“Oh, that’s a fluffy gray dog sitting in my lap.
+“Oh, that’s Nikita the keeshond sitting in my lap.
 We’re sitting on the ground at a therapy dog event.”

 Don’t be afraid to share what colors are in a photo, if color is important.
 However, don’t get caught up trying to explain what color is to someone who can’t see it.
 A photo can be described as being in black-and-white, having warm or cool colors, or being tinted a certain color.
-Someone wearing clothes that are the main focus of the photo can write that they are wearing a black and white lace dress with yellow earrings.
+Someone wearing clothes that are the main focus of the photo can write something like this:

 For personal Instagram accounts, I would write out names of people who are in the picture for the first part of the description, then describe the setting of the photo.
-For example, if I took a selfie with friends, I would write “Veronica and Lakota smiling at the camera while standing on the streets of Washington, DC.”
+For example, if I took a selfie with friends, I would write this:

 Instagram accounts for topics such as fashion, photography, and interior design are going to have more detailed descriptions than someone’s personal account that is followed by a handful of family and friends.
-Even if it doesn’t seem like you’d have any followers with vision impairment, you never know who may develop issues with their eyesight or if someone may be hiding a condition from you, since not all vision impairments are easily noticeable.
-It only takes about thirty seconds to write out a description, so why not take the time to do so?
+Even if it doesn’t seem like you’d have any followers with vision loss, you never know who may develop issues with their eyesight or if someone may be hiding a condition from you, since not all vision loss is easily noticeable.
+It only takes a minute or two to write out alt text on Instagram, so why not take the time to do so?

 While automatic alt text is awesome, it isn’t always the most accurate.
 For example, automatic alt text once interpreted a picture of my brother standing outside as being a picture of a car.
 It never hurts to double check automatic alt text and make sure that both the computer and humans are in agreement as to what is in the picture.
 As a vision impaired user, I am much more likely to pay attention to alt text or image descriptions that someone wrote out instead of just some auto-generated sentence that may or may not be accurate.